ZayarLinMaung/rompin/README.unit-facings.md

-# MTerra Unit Facing Configuration Guide
+# Rompin Unit Facing Configuration Guide

-This guide explains how the unit facing configuration works in MTerra and how to customize it according to your needs.
+This guide explains how the unit facing configuration works in Rompin and how to customize it according to your needs.

 ## Overview

-In the MTerra Real Estate Management System, properties are categorized by their facing direction.
+In the Rompin Real Estate Management System, properties are categorized by their facing direction.
 The system supports the following facings:

 - **Lake View**: Units with a view of the lake
 - **Facility View North**: Units facing north toward facilities